JanSeemann92/AISA_GeosoftwareII/README.md

 ```sh
 § docker-compose up
 ```
-in you command line.
+in your command line.
 Now you can open `http://44.234.41.163:8781` in your browser and Cloud Vision is running.

 ### Docker Hub
-The frontend and backend image are available in the aisa_vision_cloud repository on Docker Hub:
+The frontend and backend image are also available in the aisa_vision_cloud repository on Docker Hub:

 - `antonia123/aisafrontend`
 - `antonia123/aisabackend`

- To pull our Cloud Vision repository from Docker Hub which contains all required images enter:
+ To pull our Cloud Vision repository from Docker Hub which contains all required images and the docker-compose.yml enter:
  ````sh
  $ docker pull --all-tags antonia123/aisa_cloud_vision
  ````